meerananda/IDD-Fa18-Lab1/README.md

 [MyBlink Code](/code/MyBlink.ino)

-Below is a video of the built-in LED blinking:
+Below is a video of the built-in LED blinking with the new code:

 [Built-In LED Blink Video](https://youtu.be/Mj07bMg7gBw)